zerohd4869/SACL/SACL-XLMR/README.md

 # SACL-XLMR

-This repository provides the official repository of the paper [UCAS-IIE-NLP at SemEval-2023 Task 12: Enhancing Generalization of
-Multilingual BERT for Low-resource Sentiment Analysis](https://aclanthology.org/2023.semeval-1.255.pdf) (**Accepted by [SemEval@ACL 2023]**).
+This repository contains the official code for the paper [UCAS-IIE-NLP at SemEval-2023 Task 12: Enhancing Generalization of Multilingual BERT for Low-resource Sentiment Analysis](https://aclanthology.org/2023.semeval-1.255.pdf), which has been accepted by [SemEval@ACL 2023].

 ## Introduction
-In this work, we propose a multilingual system named SACL-XLMR for sentiment analysis on low-resource African languages.
-The system achieved competitive results, largely outperforming the comparison baselines on both multilingual and zero-shot sentiment classification subtasks, and obtained the 1st rank on zero-shot classification subtask in the official ranking.
+We propose SACL-XLMR, a multilingual system for sentiment analysis on low-resource African languages.
+Our system outperformed the comparison baselines on both multilingual and zero-shot sentiment classification subtasks, and obtained the 1st rank on the zero-shot classification subtask in the official ranking.

-Specifically, the system employs a lexicon-based multilingual BERT to facilitate language adaptation and sentiment-aware representation learning.
+SACL-XLMR employs a lexicon-based multilingual BERT to facilitate language adaptation and sentiment-aware representation learning.
 It also uses a supervised adversarial contrastive learning technique to learn sentiment-spread structured representations and enhance model generalization.

 ## Result Reproduction for AfriSenti-SemEval Task C